grqphical/llmcord/SECURITY.md

 ## Supported Versions

-I will always support the latest commit and the previous two versions
+I will always support the latest commit and the previous minor version

 | Version       | Supported          |
 | ------------- | ------------------ |